 The Choctawhatchee Basin Alliance and the city of Destin will hold the annual Earth Day Coastal Clean-Up from 8-10 a.m.
 April 22 at Norriego Point Beach Access and Park, Gulf Shore Drive (Holiday Isle).

-Whether you are participating in an organized clean up effort or simply taking on a new habit to help the environment, every effort matters.
+Whether you are participating in an organized clean up effort or simply taking on a new habit to help the environment by reducing your plastic pollution, every effort matters.
 Let’s continue to make our beaches some of the most beautiful in the world!